conradakunga/Blog/_posts/2022-11-26-how-to-index-a-nvarcharmax-table-in-sql-server.md

 ---
 layout: post
-title: How To Index A NVarchar(MAX) Table In SQL Server
+title: How To Index A NVarchar(MAX) Column In SQL Server
 date: 2022-11-26 15:49:54 +0300
 categories:
     - SQL Server